 Available vehicle categories: Cars & Estates, Sports Cars & Convertibles, 4x4s

-Our branch page gives you all the details you need about our Gran Canaria office including its opening hours, while the grey tab on the right reveals a map showing you its location on the island.
-The branch offers extended opening hours that fit conveniently in with scheduled flights.
-An online price comparison shows just how affordable our rental cars are.
-We make the reservation process quick and easy, either use our booking hotline or download the Sixt apps for your iOS and Android devices.
+We make the reservation process quick and easy, either use our online booking process or download the Sixt apps for your iOS and Android devices.
 Your chosen car hire on Gran Canaria category is guaranteed but we cannot do the same for specific makes.
 Whether you hire a car for one hour, a weekend or longer you will receive a warm welcome from our office staff.

 Sixt car rental on Gran Canaria is designed to suit every party size and budget with vehicles ranging from economy cars to spacious minibuses.
 Compact saloons are ideal for driving through the narrow cobbled streets of the towns while a rugged 4x4 is perfect for exploring the mountainous centre of Gran Canaria.
 Take in the stunning coastal scenery of the island in one of our luxurious sports cars or convertibles.
 Our premium fleet is supplied by well-known names such as BMW, Audi, Mercedes-Benz and Porsche and includes vehicles adapted for different mobility needs.
 We also have an attractive range of extras to enhance your island driving experience.
 Child seats keep younger family members safe while navigating island roads is easy with a Sat Nav.
 Look out for our special deals on additional drivers, unlimited mileage and extra insurance options.
 We are also always happy to welcome drivers under 25.